Are you uncertain about how you should spend your free time in recovery? Are you unsure of what you even like to do?

 About the Author

 Adelinn Cook, BS, TRS, CTRS, is the Director of Recreational Therapy at Wasatch Crest.
-She is the curator of Wasatch Crest’s robust Recreational Therapy program, which includes adventure therapy outings, experiential group therapy, expressive therapy, and mindfulness interventions such as yoga and meditation.
+As the curator of Wasatch Crest’s recreational therapy program, she facilitates adventure therapy outings, experiential group therapy, expressive therapy, and mindfulness exercises such as yoga and meditation.
 She works closely with clients to create personalized recreational therapy treatment and aftercare plans.
 Using evidence-based therapeutic methods, she guides clients to discover their passions, develop resilience, and ultimately develop meaningful lives in sobriety.

 In her leisure time, Adelinn enjoys rock climbing, fly fishing, disc golfing, and painting.
 She is also working toward her yoga instructor certification.
 Adelinn received her bachelor’s degree in recreational therapy from Indiana University, Bloomington.